 If you have a child with an active substance use disorder, chances are good you feel tired.
 Watching your child experience active addiction is exhausting and something like watching a bullet train headed straight for a cliff.
 The experience is terrifying and sucks up enormous energy.

 What’s surprising to many parents dealing with a child’s addiction, is the idea that your own self-care can actually improve the chances of your loved one’s recovery.

 So, if I take my eyes off my loved one, I can help them get better?
 Yes.

 The twelve-step program of Al-Anon was created in 1951, sixteen years after Alcoholics Anonymous (A.A.).
 Al-Anon was intended to help families dealing with addiction.
 The program is anonymous and a place for loved ones to find support and information about substance use disorders.
 You do not have to deal with the impact of your child’s addiction alone, nor should you when this help and support are available.

 Education and Going to Al-Anon

 If a child seeks treatment for a substance use disorder or actively uses drugs or alcohol, even simple daily tasks can become overwhelming.
-This response is perfectly normal, and something Al-Anon and Nar-Anon literature discuss.
-Literature also discusses the progression of the disorder, anxiety around potential harm to your child, obsessive worrying and a tendency to try to control your child’s behavior.
+This response is perfectly normal, and something Al-Anon literature discusses.
+Literature also discusses the progression of the disorder, anxiety around potential harm to your child, obsessive worrying, and a tendency to try to control your child’s behavior.